-The administrative user can use the Config $\rightarrow$ Authentication screen to configure all authentication servers to be used by the OnBoard or connected devices.
-When an administrative user goes to Config $\rightarrow$ Authentication, the screen shown in the following figure appears with the menu options shown for configuring authentication servers.
+The administrative user can use the Config \rightarrow Authentication screen to configure all authentication servers to be used by the OnBoard or connected devices.
+When an administrative user goes to Config \rightarrow Authentication, the screen shown in the following figure appears with the menu options shown for configuring authentication servers.

-Figure 6-12: Default Config → Authentication Screen
+Figure 7-14: Default Config → Authentication Screen

-The default authentication type is Local.
+The default authentication type is Local, and if it is selected, it requires no configuration.
 If any other authentication method is selected, additional fields appear on the screen for specifying the information that is required to set up communications with an authentication server of the selected type.